Today we’re going to show you what to expect during Goldman Sachs interviews, and what you should do to prepare.

 You can’t re-record your answers, so we’d recommend preparing answers to common questions in advance.
 You can get started with the example questions listed later in this article.
 You can also take unlimited practice questions within HireVue before starting your actual interview, which we strongly encourage you to do.

 The HireVue interview mostly contains common behavioral questions like “Why investment banking?” and “Tell me about a time…” style questions.
-In addition, some candidates get business acumen questions or questions specific to the department to which they’ve applied.
+In addition, some candidates get business sense questions or questions specific to the department to which they’ve applied.
 For example, you might get a question like “tell us about a recent M&A deal”.

 For some additional tips on the HireVue interview, check out this video produced by Goldman Sachs: